Structured Trade Finance - What Does It Mean?

 Insurance-linked securitiesThese types of instruments transfer the risks associated with losses in insurance due to unfavorable events.

 Now you know that structured trade finance products are meant to fulfill the complex financial needs of large corporations usually unmet with traditional financial instruments.
-In recent years, structured finance products coupled with the latest advancements in technology are considered as prime reasons for the improved volumes of international trade.
+In recent years, trade finance service coupled with the latest advancements in technology are considered as prime reasons for the improved volumes of international trade.